Reflecting on Gratitude on this Thanksgiving Holiday

 Each day I open my eyes to the morning light, look out into my lovely bedroom, and am reminded of how far I have come in life.
 There was a time when I didn’t have two nickels to my name and couldn’t put a roof over the heads of me and my daughter.
 Now I have my dream home.
 It’s not a mansion or a palace but it’s spacious, comfortable, beautiful inside and out, and paid for.
 In these times of financial struggle, with so many homes being foreclosed on, I am more than grateful for the security I’ve been afforded.
 I’ll never take that for granted.
 I am truly blessed.

-I’ve been married to my wonderful husband for twenty-three years.
+I’ve been married to my wonderful husband for thirty years.
 He is a growth oriented partner whose love and devotion for me is limitless.
 Before we met, I believed for many years that I was unlovable.
 I felt all alone in this world.
 I’m grateful that the memories of those years have faded.
 I give thanks every day for the abundance of free-flowing love and support I have in my life, and for my incredible husband who reinforces my worth every day.
 I am truly blessed.

 I always knew that I wanted to have children, but there was a time, before I became a mother, that I didn’t feel worthy of having such a miraculous gift bestowed upon me.
-God believed otherwise, because he entrusted me with the love and care of two beautiful, healthy, amazing children; first a daughter, then a son.
+The Universe believed otherwise, because I was entrusted with the love and care of two beautiful, healthy, amazing children; first a daughter, then a son.
 They are the lights of my life.
 Both of my adult children are authentic and grounded in all aspects of their lives.
 They are motivated and successful in all they endeavor to do, and they are honest, loving, and caring people.
 I am honored and grateful to be their mother.
 I am truly blessed – may they continue to be blessed throughout their lives too.